 - Put the slices of sausage back into the skillet, and reduce the heat to medium.
 Cover the pan and simmer for 10 minutes.
 Then, uncover the skillet, increase the heat to medium-high, and cook for 3 more minutes or just until the liquid is evaporated and the sausage is cooked completely.
 You can use a meat thermometer to check on the doneness of the meat.

 - Before serving, top with freshly chopped parsley and basil.

 - It has a very delicious taste with a garlicky flavor that takes this dish to another level.

-- This comforting meal tastes like Grandma’s cooking.
+- This comforting savory recipe tastes like Grandma’s cooking.

 - This recipe is super-versatile in terms of what to serve with it.
 Although delicious on its own, you can serve it over mashed cauliflower, regular mashed potatoes, roasted veggies, and on top of pasta (penne is a great option), pizza, cauliflower rice, and polenta.
 You can also chop it and add inside of your lasagna.
 I even put it in soups.
 You decide.
 This recipe is also versatile because you can use any other veggie you have like mushrooms and spinach.